 As an auditor, an MFA candidate is an observer of the class.
 Audits do not appear on the transcript.
 No credit will be earned and no grade will be assigned by the professor teaching the audited class.
-Students who wish to have full participation in a course, have it recorded on their transcript, and be guaranteed a workstation must take the course for credit; currently, only 6000- and 7000-level classes can be taken for credit by MFA students.
+(Students who wish to have full participation in a course, have it recorded on their transcript, and be guaranteed a workstation must take the course for credit; see page 8 in this handbook for the 3-credit elective option for enrolling in one advanced BFA studio seminar for credit during the MFA Program).

 The MFA Director will email the instructor on behalf of the student to request an audit; alternatively, MFA students may also email instructors after first consulting with the MFA Director.
 Specific requirements and expectations are arranged by the faculty and the student.
 In general, tests, critiques, and papers are not required.
 The decision to audit a class must be made by the end of the Add/Drop period.
-The instructor must email Records to indicate that the student is auditing.
+The instructor or the MFA Director must email Records to indicate that the student is auditing.
 If the auditor needs access to the online learning management system (Canvas), the professor should indicate this fact in the email to Records.

-Classes are offered on a space-available basis after degree-seeking students are registered for the semester.
+Classes are offered on a space-available basis after degree-seeking undergraduate students are registered for the semester.
 A computer station (or other institutionally provided equipment) is not necessarily required to audit the class if the graduate student is able/willing to provide their own laptop and/or access institutional equipment after class hours.
 Auditors are not allowed if the number of people in the classroom/studio violates fire codes or poses a safety concern.